johnkueh/asana-github-tools/README.md

-# FeatureReady - Asana and Github tools to get your feature ready!
+# Asana and Github tools for better project management.

 **_Features:_**